-Both in sites which become temporarily too dry or too wet, improved drainage is the key to the maintenance of favourable soil conditions.
+Both on sites which become temporarily too dry or too wet, improved drainage is the key to the maintenance of favourable soil conditions.
 On those which are drier it encourages deep root development by lowering the water-table during the wet seasons; on the wetter, it removes surplus water during such times, thus preventing root suffocation and decay.

-Summary.-It may be said that good physical conditions for growth seem to imply a soil which has the power of water retention but is well drained.
+Summary.
+It may be said that good physical conditions for growth seem to imply a soil which has the power of water retention but is well drained.
 This being so, loams provide the best class of soil.
 Soils derived purely from clay are unsatisfactory owing to defective drainage.
-Gravels tend to be unsuitable owing to lack of retentive power and consequent liability to drought; sands are also likely to cause failure for this reason.
+Sand and gravels tend to be unsuitable owing to lack of retentive power and consequent liability to drought.
 Peaty soils usually occur in badly drained places; if well drained, as in the Norfolk fens, they form a light open soil, the physical properties of which are only moderately favourable.